sanjib/real-time-bus-tracker/README.md

 ## Features

-- Provides real-time bus data, location, ID, occupancy status
+- Provides real-time bus data and location
-- Refreshes every 15 seconds
+- Refreshes every 15 seconds with updated bus data
 - Uses customized markers
+- Clicking on the bus markers show bus ID and occupancy data
 - Uses a progress bar that reaches 100% every 15 seconds to show when the next update is imminent

 ## Roadmap of Future Improvements